folio-org/ui-okapi-console/doc/running-a-complete-system.md

-* Alternatively, you can use an existing UI and Okapi in a CI installation on an AWS cluster by pointing a browser to [`http://redux-okapi-test-aws.indexdata.com/`](http://redux-okapi-test-aws.indexdata.com/) (But see the Appendix for how module deployment is done in this context.)
+* Alternatively, you can use an existing UI and Okapi in a CI installation on an AWS cluster by pointing a browser to [`http://redux-okapi-test-aws.indexdata.com/`](http://redux-okapi-test-aws.indexdata.com/) (But module deployment must be done differently in this context, as the JAR files are typically not available.)

 If you are using any of these alternative approaches, you can skip the server-side instructions and go straight to the